emaadmanzoor/Energy-Intermittency-Paper/README.md

-# BECCS-Case-Study
-Code for "The Deployment of Bio-energy Carbon Capture and Sequestration Technologies:  The Case Study of the Mid-Atlantic region"
+Code for the paper "Efficient Pollution Abatement in Electricity Markets with Intermittent Renewable Energy"